argoproj-labs/argocd-operator/docs/reference/argocd.md

 Sharding.maxShards | 1 | The maximum number of replicas of the ArgoCD Application Controller component. | Must be greater than `Sharding.minShards` |
 Sharding.clustersPerShard | 1 | The number of clusters that need to be handles by each shard.
 In case the replica count has reached the maxShards, the shards will manage more than one cluster. | Must be greater than 0 |
 ExtraCommandArgs | [Empty] | Allows users to pass command line arguments to controller workload.
 They get added to default command line arguments provided by the operator. |  |
+InitContainers | [Empty] | List of init containers for the ArgoCD Application Controller component.
+This field is optional.
+SidecarContainers | [Empty] | List of sidecar containers for the ArgoCD Application Controller component.
+This field is optional.
+Volumes | [Empty] | Configure addition volumes for the ArgoCD Application Controller component.
+This field is optional.
+VolumeMounts | [Empty] | Configure addition volume mounts for the ArgoCD Application Controller component.
+This field is optional.

 ### Controller Example